emard/wifi_jtag/README.md

 # WIFI-JTAG

-ESP8266 as wifi jtag adapter.
+ESP8266 for $3 as WIFI JTAG adapter.
+This could be the simplest, the cheapest and the slowest JTAG adapter.

-Here's lua code for nodemcu that listens to port 3335 and talks remote_bitbang protocol of OpenOCD
+Here's arduino code for ESP8266 which listens to port 3335 and talks remote_bitbang protocol with OpenOCD.

-When sufficiently developed and optimized, it should be used to send SVF bistream to the FPGA.
+It can upload SVF bistream to the FPGA
+(Currently tested only with Altera Cyclone-4 board TB276).

     interface remote_bitbang
     remote_bitbang_port 3335